Laparoscopic Sleeve Gastrectomy Overview

 Be sure to discuss any type of weight-loss surgery carefully with your healthcare

 provider.
-Before surgery you will need to have a complete physical exam to make sure
+Before surgery you'll need to have a complete physical exam to make sure

 you are healthy enough to have the procedure.
-You should also receive nutritional
+You should also get nutritional and

-and mental health counseling to make sure you are prepared for what to expect after
+mental health counseling to make sure you're prepared for what to expect after surgery.